Thursday, February 27, 2025

 yet, lulls me to sleep with its howls

-like a coyote yipping at the moon.
+like the coyotes yipping at the moon.

 Coastal breeze, blow-